Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 8.2.1 External user charging

-The Executive Director, Finance and Resource Planning, is responsible for recommending to the Vice-Chancellor any proposals for external charging.
+The Vice-President (Finance) and Chief Financial Officer, is responsible for recommending to the Vice-Chancellor and President any proposals for external charging.
 Any such recommendation will be contingent upon the proper process for establishment of new or revised external charges being undertaken by the responsible organisational area, according to the procedures in G/8.1 .

-At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Executive Director, Finance and Resource Planning, to the Vice-Chancellor for approval, after consideration by Vice-Chancellor's Advisory Committee.
-Following this, the revised Register of User Charges is submitted to Planning and Resources Committee for information.
+At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Vice-President (Finance) and Chief Financial Officer, to the Vice-Chancellor and President for approval, after consideration by University Executive Committee.

 A proposed external charge which is not approved and registered may not be levied.